-LIPA has a dedicated Enterprise Risk Management group to identify operating and other risks within each business unit and assist management in ongoing risk identification, monitoring and mitigation.
+LIPA has a dedicated Enterprise Risk Management group to identify operating and other risks within each business unit and assist management in ongoing risk monitoring and mitigation.
+The risk management activities are overseen by an Enterprise Risk Management Committee (ERMC).

-LIPA has a Power Supply Risk Management Committee (PRMC) to identify and manage commodity risk and has an Enterprise Risk Management Committee (ERMC) to identify and manage significant risks to the organization, during the conduct of its operations, including interest rate risk.
-As part of risk management, LIPA established a power supply risk management hedging program to mitigate a portion of the exposure to fluctuations in commodity prices on behalf of its customers.
 LIPA also hedges its interest rate exposure through certain interest rate derivative instruments that are approved by the ERMC based on the Board policy established for interest rate exchange agreements.